Tracking for Android SDK

 If the customer doesn't consent to any tracking, it's recommended not to initialize the SDK at all.

-If the customer asks to delete personalized data, use the clearLocalCustomerData() method to delete all information stored locally before SDK is initialized.
+If the customer asks to delete personalized data and the SDK is not currently initialized, use the clearLocalCustomerData() method to remove all locally stored data from a previous SDK run.

 The customer may also revoke all tracking consent after the SDK is fully initialized and tracking is enabled.
 In this case, you can stop SDK integration and remove all locally stored data using the stopIntegration method.